Roman–Sabine wars: War with Tullus Hostilius

 In the 7th century BC, during the reign of Rome's third king Tullus Hostilius, the Sabines and the Romans again warred.
 The pretexts for the war were, on the Roman side, that a number of Roman merchants had been seized by the Sabines at a market near the temple of Feronia, and on the Sabine side, that some of the Sabines were being detained at Rome.
 The Sabines sought and obtained the help of some volunteers from Veii, although the government of Veii did not come to their aid, holding faith to the peace treaty previously made with Romulus.

-Tullus invaded Sabine territory and met the Sabines at the forest called Malitiosa.
+Tullus invaded Sabine territory and met the Sabines at the forest called Malitiosa ('Silva Malitiosa').
 The Roman force was superior in both infantry and cavalry.
 In particular, the Roman cavalry had recently been augmented by the addition of ten new turmae of equites from among the Albans who now dwelt in Rome.
 The Romans won the battle after a cavalry charge threw the Sabines into disarray.
 The Sabines suffered heavy losses during the retreat.